LASIK in Providence

 Our board-certified ophthalmologist, Ezra L. Galler, was the first doctor in Rhode Island to offer laser vision correction.
-He's performed thousands of successful procedures since and is currently welcoming new patients.
+He's performed thousands of successful LASIK eye surgery procedures since and is currently welcoming new patients at our Providence, RI, office.
 Book a consultation with him today.

 Dr. Ezra Galler refers patients of Galler Eyecare Associates to TLC Laser Eye Centers®, also in Providence, where he performs LASIK surgery.
 TLC has laser vision correction centers across the country, making it a well-established clinic to receive treatment.